Keasha Kellam

 Powered by her own lived experience, our 2022 Impact Entrepreneur of the Year Keasha Kellam founded Honour Thy Woman, a community support group in Gloucestershire that supports domestic abuse survivors in the local area.

-She joined the Ingenuity Programme earlier this year, with the aim of building her business knowledge and skillset to turn the volunteer-led group into a financially sustainable social enterprise.
+She joined the Ingenuity Impact earlier this year, with the aim of building her business knowledge and skillset to turn the volunteer-led group into a financially sustainable social enterprise.

 “I’m a domestic abuse survivor, but my whole team has experienced domestic abuse so it’s by the community, for the community,” she explained.

-“The Ingenuity Programme was structured so well – it gave me different insights of what I need to be putting together now and forward planning for the next three years.
+“The Ingenuity Impact was structured so well – it gave me different insights of what I need to be putting together now and forward planning for the next three years.

 I’m so glad I pushed myself because I thought, even if I don’t win, it was important for me to have this whole experience and get the input and the expertise from the mentors.
 I really, really enjoyed it.”